 - 1. A comprehensive, yet easily understandable, up-to-date overview of lidar principles, technologies, and applications; - 2.
-Practice of lidar data retrieval, lidar system design, and quantitative analysis of lidar performance and measurement errors; - 3.
+Approaches for quantitative lidar simulation, lidar sensitivity and error analysis, lidar data retrieval, and lidar system design; - 3.
 Opportunities to see and possibly operate the real state-of-the-art lidar systems and make connections to lidar experts in the nation and world.